entando/entando-pipelines/doc/high-level.md

  Params:

  $1  output var
- $2  snapshot version name
+ $2  snapshot version number
  $3  part:
      - base-version        the initial 3digit version with or without prefix (eg: v7.0.0 or 7.0.0)
      - qualifier           usually a ticket number (eg: ENT-999)
      - pr-num              pull request number
      - meta:kb             current branch of event that generated the tag
      - meta:bb             bash branch branch of event that generated the tag
-     - effective-name      the effective part of the version (all the version but with no metadata)
+     - effective-number      the effective part of the version (all the version but with no metadata)
 ```

 </details>